meffie/ansible-role-robotframework/README.md

 A list of external Robot Framework libraries to be installed via `pip`.
 The default list is empty.

-    robotframework_test_directory

-Destination directory to copy test data.
-The directory will be created if it does not exist.
-The directory will be created and owned by the current `ansible_user`.
-The default directory is '.' (the current working directory).

-    robotframework_test_data

-A list of paths on the controller to directories containing Robot Framework test data (that is *.robot files) to be copied to `robotframework_test_directory`.
-The default value is an empty list.

-Note: If your test data resides in `git`, consider adding a `git` task to your playbook to checkout the files on the managed host.

 ## Dependencies

 None